exercism/website-copy/README.md

-# Copy for the new Exercism prototype website
+# Copy for the Exercism website

-A repository for the copy used on the [Exercism prototype website](https://v2.exercism.io).
+A repository for the copy used on [Exercism's website](https://exercism.io).
 This repository is directly read into the site at periodic intervals.

 ## Contributing